-- DMCA Agent at MIT: Notifies individuals at MIT if an infringement of copyright is suspected to have occurred on their device.
-This service attemps to minimize peer-to-peer file sharing and illegal downloading of copyrighted material.
+- DMCA Agent at MIT: Notifies individuals at MIT if copyright infringement is suspected to have occurred on their device.
+This service attempts to minimize peer-to-peer file sharing and illegal downloading of copyrighted material.

 - PCI compliance: The Office of the Vice President of Finance offers resources and works in collaboration with IS&T to ensure technical measures are in place to protect financial data.